 Although they might be attracted to moisture, basement bugs have to be coming into your home somehow.
 It’s important to find and seal up any entry points to your home (such as cracks, holes, tears in screens, and spaces under doors).

 You will likely need to hire a professional if your basement bugs have gotten out of hand.
-Luckily, Aptive Environmental offers guaranteed insect and pest removal from fully trained professionals.
-Our lifetime guarantee promises that, if the pests we eliminate return, we will come back too (for free)!
+Luckily, Aptive Environmental offers insect and pest removal from fully trained professionals.
+Our treatments ensure that, if the pests we eliminate return, we will come back too (at no additional cost)!
 This means that we focus on your current pest problem in addition to future problems – we take measures to keep the infestation away for good.